 Mixing the butter into the potatoes before the milk is added is another way to keep the potatoes from becoming sticky.
 Continue to mash the potatoes until they have reached the consistency you like.

 How to Serve Instant Pot Garlic Mashed Potatoes

 My family and I are pretty much purists when it comes to mashed potatoes.
 We want potatoes and not much else.
 I generally serve potatoes with butter and pepper.

 These potatoes don’t need anything else!
 They are creamy and delicious with just a little taste of garlic.
-If we are having a meal that includes gravy, like beef short ribs or lamb shanks then we will add some gravy on top of the potatoes.
+They are perfect for a comfort food dinner, like Dutch oven short ribs or lamb shanks.

 But even though we are not big fans of loaded mashed potatoes I know lots of people are.
 And if you want to make your mashed potatoes more fancy and flavorful you can add bacon, green onions, chives, cheddar cheese, cream cheese or sour cream.
 The possibilities are endless with these Instant Pot garlic mashed potatoes as a base.